tinyMLx/tinyMLx.github.io/index.md

   - title: "Explore our Working Groups"
   - subtitle: "Widening access to applied machine learning by establishing best practices in education."
 ---

+**If you want to be more involved with our effort to help improve access to TinyML educational materials and hardware resources worldwide reach out to us at [{% include email %}](mailto:{% include email %})!**

 <!--
 {% include section_break %}
 {% include feature_row id="events" type="center" %}